Customization APIs

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Custom Dimension Delete method includes the following elements:

 top | section